 Mary Cotruzzola has lived in Albuquerque since 1981.
 She has a bachelor’s degree in English Literature from Carlow University and a Masters of Education from UNM.
 Mary has lived in Pittsburgh, PA, Detroit, MI, and Cleveland, Ohio.
 Mary's career has been in secondary education, concentrating on alternative schools.
 She was assistant principal at New Futures and principal at Freedom High School.
 Retired, Mary spends her time volunteering at Assistance League of Albuquerque and the New Mexico Children's Grief Center.
 Libraries have always been a big part of Mary's and of her children's lives.

-Dean Smith started with the Albuquerque Bernalillo Library in 2008 as an Assistant Director and has been Library Director since 2011.
+Dean Smith started with the Public Library, Albuquerque and Bernalillo County, in 2008 as an Assistant Director and has been Library Director since 2011.
 Dean got his Master’s in Library Science from Indiana University in Bloomington, Indiana.
-He has worked in branches on The New York City Library, first as a children’s librarian and then as a regional manager of Manhattan’s West Side, and as a Development Librarian at Southwark Council Libraries in London, England.
+He has worked with The New York Public Library, first as a children’s librarian and then as a regional manager of Manhattan’s West Side, and as a Development Librarian at Southwark Council Libraries in London, England.

 As the sole employee of the friends since 2001, Melissa Carlisle coordinates the book sales and bookshop, overseeing a team of over 60 volunteers who make it all possible.
 The daughter of writers, and ardent library users, she learned the importance of libraries at an early age.
 Ever since her first work-study job at UNM’s Zimmerman Library she has found herself most at home surrounded by books.